swiftlang/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 Every requested name is present in the response as a flat array; items carry their name in the `name` field of the `SymbolInformation` or `WorkspaceSymbol`.

+A name containing `.` or `::`, such as one returned by `sourcekit/workspace/symbolNames` with a `containerName`, is resolved as a qualified name.
+It must spell every enclosing container and is compared case-sensitively and with the separator it was written with, so `Container.init(_:)` does not resolve to `Outer.Container.init(_:)` and `Foo::bar` does not resolve to a Swift `Foo.bar`.
+The items for a qualified name carry the qualified name in their `name` field.

 > [!IMPORTANT]
 > This request is experimental and may be modified or removed in future versions of SourceKit-LSP without notice.
 Do not rely on it.